euruko/euruko2018.github.io/_posts/2018-04-16-seven-reasons-why-we-would-like-you-to-give-a-talk-at-euruko.md

 Speaking at a conference for a large audience might sound a bit daunting at first, but at EuRuKo we like to welcome speakers from all backgrounds, experience and knowledge levels to give a talk.
 This could be about how you use Ruby, what you’ve learned while working with Ruby or how you see the Ruby community, or the developer community as a whole.

 With this list of 7 reasons we hope to make speaking at EuRuKo a positively unforgettable experience for you.
-And don’t forget to apply, **the deadline is April 17th!**
+And don't forget to apply asap, the deadline is April 17th 14:00 CEST. **Yes, that's tomorrow after lunch!**

 > Please check our [guidelines for our CFP][1].
 For first-time speakers, we offer hands-on help to create a good proposal.